Sonic2kDBS/long_term_memory/README.md

 - Only operates in chat mode.
 This also means that as of this writing this extension doesn't work with the API

 ## How the model Sees the LTM
 Models are typically given a fixed, "context" text block that persists across the entire chat.
 Also called character sheet.
-The LTM extension augments this context block by dynamically injecting relevant long-term memories.
+The LTM extension arugments this context block by dynamically injecting relevant long-term memories.

 ### Example of a typical context block:
 ```markdown